 This course introduces students to the areas of Advanced Engine Performance.
-The students will inspect and diagnose engine performance related symptoms.
-Also perform emission failure diagnosis.
-Testing OBD
+The students will inspect and

 AT212 (Elective 2) Hybrid and Alternate Fuel Vehicles

 Students in this course will learn the theory, diagnosis and repair information that is needed for students to work safely and effectively on these types of vehicle.
 This includes first responder safety tips when dealing with these vehicles and the high voltage that they use.
 Student will also complete a compressive skills review of the automotive program.
 Prerequisite: AT201 through AT204